perturbo-code/perturbopy/docs/source/postproc/tutorials/ephmat-spin.rst

 .. code-block :: python

-    # There are 6 keys, one for each mode
+    # There are 6 keys, one for each mode.
     diam_ephmat_spin.ephmat.keys()
     >> dict_keys([1, 2, 3, 4, 5, 6])